How Much Is Tree Stump Removal?

 Don't forget to consider your location...

-In addition, where you are located is also important.
-Gardeners and tree surgeons charge different rates across the nation, as do contractors in general.
+Gardeners and tree surgeons charge different rates across the UK, as do contractors in general.

 For instance, labourers charge more in the southeast of England (and London in particular) than the national average.
 In contrast, tradespeople in regions like the north of England, Northern Ireland, and Scotland tend to charge lower rates than the rest of the country.